 It is important to note here that MET is an evolving software package.
-The first official release of MET (METv1.0) was on January 7, 2008.
-This documentation describes the 2.0 release from spring of 2009 that includes new capabilities and enhancements as well as corrections to some errors or system issues.
+Previous releases of MET (METv1.0 and METv2.0) occurred in 2008 and 2009, respectively.
+This documentation describes the 3.0 release from fall of 2010 that includes new capabilities and enhancements as well as corrections to some errors or system issues.
 Intermediate releases may include bug fixes.
 In the future, MET will also be able to accept new modules contributed by the community.
 A protocol will be established to determine the maturity of new verification methods that are contributed and to coordinate the inclusion of new modules in future versions.

-This user's guide was prepared by the developers of the MET, including John Halley Gotway, Lacey Holland, Barbara Brown, Randy Bullock, Tressa Fowler, David Ahijevych, and Eric Gilleland.
+This user's guide was prepared by the developers of the MET, including John Halley Gotway, Randy Bullock, Paul Oldenburg, Tara Jensen, Lacey Holland, Barbara Brown, Tressa Fowler, David Ahijevych, and Eric Gilleland.

-New for MET v2.0
+New for MET v3.0